-There are several key reasons why the Namsaling area was selected to plan and implement the first ecological resettlement project in Tibet: (1) good transport routes, including proximity to a major highway (the project can thus readily serve as a model demonstration village); (2) no people were living at the site prior to construction and settlement; (3) Chanang was recognized as one of the poorest agricultural counties in Tibet; and (4) the county area was a significant socio-cultural centre in Tibet prior to 1953, but had been severely impacted during the Cultural Revolution in 1966-1976.
+There are several key reasons that the Namsaling area was selected to plan and implement the first ecological resettlement project in Tibet: 1) good transport routes, including proximity to a major highway (the project can thus readily serve as a model demonstration village); 2) no people lived at the site prior to construction and settlement; 3) Chanang was recognized as one of the poorest agricultural counties in Tibet; and 4) the county area was a significant socio-cultural centre in Tibet prior to Liberation in 1953, but had been severely impacted during the Cultural Revolution in 1966-1976.
 The ecological resettlement component of the Yijiang Lianghe Project began in the Namsaling area in the summer of 2001, after arable land had been prepared and an irrigation system built; and it ended two years later, in the summer of 2003, after the new inhabitants moved from their prior farms or rangeland to begin a new life in Dekhi Village.
-In their previous livelihood situations, most had been farmers (though almost always with at least some livestock) and some had been full-time herders (pastoralists).
+In their previous livelihood situations, most re-settlers in Dekhi Village had been farmers (though almost always with at least some livestock) and some had been full-time herders (pastoralists).
 Nearly all the villagers had been amongst the poorest families in their original home areas.
-All had also lived in a region deemed to have some particular environmental problem or concern that needed to be addressed.
+All the people also had lived in a region deemed to have some particular environmental problem or concern that needed to be addressed.

-Survey Methods
+Survey methods

-Semi-structured interviews with residents of Dekhi Village (in forty-two households, comprising more than three hundred people) were carried out by five researchers from the Tibet Agricultural University from 22 to 28 June 2009.
-These interviews, together with a questionnaire-based survey, were conducted entirely in the Tibetan language.
-The survey questionnaire design was based on the lead author's experience of human development needs assessments carried out in the CIDA Basic Human Needs Project and with the Tibet Tianyuan mining company.
+Semi-structured interviews with residents of Dekhi Village (in 42 households, comprising more than 300 people) were carried out by five researchers from the Tibet Agricultural University from 22-28 June 2009.
+These interviews, together with completion of a questionnaire-based survey, were conducted entirely in the Tibetan language.
+The survey questionnaire was designed based on the lead author's experience of human development needs assessments carried out in the CIDA Basic Human Needs Project and with the Tibet Tianyuan mining company.
 The content of this survey included questions relating to villagers' perceptions about the relocation and settlement process, subsequent changes in living and work conditions, experiences of obtaining general information and relevant technical knowledge, and access to education and healthcare.
-It was posited that the research findings would: (1) provide useful guidance for government offices and government workers engaged in poverty reduction and agricultural development in the future; and (2) give Dekhi Village residents more voice and opportunity to interact with the outside world, itself an empowering process.
+It was posited that the research findings would: (1) provide useful guidance for government bureaus and government workers engaged in poverty reduction and agricultural development in the future; and (2) give Dekhi Village residents more voice and opportunity to interact with the outside world, itself an empowering process.
 Information and results from these approaches are presented below.